-What kind of father have you always wanted to be?
+Think about what kind of father you want to be

-Think about what is keeping you from being this kind of father.
 Your first step is to parent yourself.
 Get the help you need.
 Read books that help and inspire you.
-Seek out helping and healthy people.
+Seek out helping and healthy people and activities.
 Work towards being the father you always wanted to be.